-If your home is your castle, it needs a lot of TLC to keep it in working condition.
+If your home is your castle, there will likely come a time when you want to make some home improvements.
 It can be time-consuming, messy and not to mention, stressful.
 At the end of the day, who wouldn't love to have the best-looking and highest value home on the street?

 What's in it for me?